The Best Beauty Products for Travel

-On-the-go I personally don’t want to carry around 5+ mini eyeshadows or a giant palette.
-Instead, these travel size toiletries or mini palettes are perfect for day or night looks.
+While on-the-go I personally don’t want to carry around a giant eyeshadow palette.
+Instead, these mini palettes are perfect for day or night looks.
+If you aren’t interested in a palette I also have used and love these shadows from Colourpop.

 Comparison: The colors are slightly different but the application and length of wear are the same.

 This is one of the travel size toiletries I’m REALLY picky about because I want maximum length and volume and I HATE it when mascara flakes off during the day.

-Comparison: Personally, I like the Too Faced mascara better because I think the applicator is better and I have noticed that the Rimmel does flake a bit.
+Comparison: Personally, I like the Too Faced mascara better because I think the applicator is better and I have noticed that the L’Oreal does flake a bit and dries out a little more quickly.
 However, they’re extremely similar.

 I have virtually no eyebrows without an eyebrow pencil, partially due to a bad brow wax (my first and last).
-I like these because they’re easy to apply. ↓
+I like these because they’re easy to apply and stay on all day.
+I never worry about these smudging. ↓

 Comparison: Seriously the same except the Anastasia pencil has more color options.
 My go-to is the NYX Professional Makeup pencil!

 I am pretty much obsessed with lip stuff.
 Chapstick, gloss, lipstick, you name it.
 You’ll pretty much find me applying it all day.
-These are a few of my recent favorites.
+These are a few of my long-time favorites.